 Employers need to make certain they carry out sufficient risk assessments to identify the specific tasks that could lead to carpal tunnel syndrome or could cause existing CTS to get worse.
-Industries, whereby carpal tunnel syndrome may be a risk include assembly line work, as well as jobs involving food processing, cleaning and sewing.
-Employers must also ensure that the necessary steps are taken to lower the chances of carpal tunnel syndrome developing.
+Industries whereby carpal tunnel syndrome may be a risk, include assembly line work, as well as jobs involving food processing, cleaning and sewing.
+Employers must also ensure that the necessary steps are taken to lower carpal tunnel syndrome developing.
 This includes allowing regular breaks and giving training on using machinery.

-In order to make a case for carpal tunnel syndrome, you need to prove that your employer was to blame for the accident.
-Not only this, but it must have happened within the past three years.
+To make a case for carpal tunnel syndrome, you need to prove that your employer was to blame for the accident.
+Not only this but to file carpal tunnel syndrome claims, the problem must have happened developed the past three years.
 If you do not know when the carpal tunnel syndrome occurred because your symptoms did not manifest for quite some time, you will have three years from your diagnosis instead.

 For more information on whether you have enough time to file a carpal tunnel syndrome claim, please get in touch with one of our team of advisers today.